-- The second e-mail is sent after 7 days since the date when a customer became inactive.
+- The second e-mail is sent after 7 days from the date when a customer became inactive.

 It can be used to remind a customer regarding the discount and for personalized product recommendations.

-- The third e-mail is sent after 14 days since the date when a customer became inactive.
+- The third e-mail is sent after 14 days from the date when a customer became inactive.

 You may use this e-mail to offer higher discounts whilst limiting the timeframe to create a sense of urgency.

 Anniversary and Abandoned Cart E-Mails

 It is a fact that about 40%-70% of the prospective customers are likely to abandon the shopping carts.
 However, it is possible to bring back almost 10% of the customers who abandoned the shopping cart.
 A sequence of e-mails is sent at varying intervals in this scenario.

 - One hour after abandoning the shopping cart

 The purpose is to enquire about the reason behind the abandonment.